Skip to main content

 We prepare and record:

-Every deed we prepare is properly witnessed, notarized, and recorded with the clerk of court, using the correct Florida statutory language.
-We follow Chapter 689 for execution and Section 695.26 for recording requirements.
+Every deed we prepare is properly witnessed, notarized, and recorded with the Clerk of Court using the correct Florida statutory language.
+Our real estate law team follows Chapter 689 – Conveyances of Land and Declarations of Trust for execution and Section 695.26 – Recording Requirements to ensure every deed is legally valid and enforceable under Florida law.

 Homestead Coordination